eduesplinio/eduTechExp/my-website/docs/explore/projects/web/esplinHub.md

 ---
-sidebar_position: 1
+sidebar_position: 10
 ---

-# Create a Page
+# Gerenciador de Clientes e Produtos

 Add **Markdown or React** files to `src/pages` to create a **standalone page**: